siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 202 Nested Transport and Hyperbolic Composition.md

 not by itself describe one transport riding on another.

 Nested transport belongs to kinematics, not to repeated application of the field operator.
-The question is this: if one transport process is nested inside another, and both respect the same invariant transport speed $k$, what is the resulting law of composition?
+For a given approximately uniform region, let $k$ denote the local transport speed singled out there by the electromagnetic closure.
+The question is this: if one transport process is nested inside another, and both are described within a region where the same local $k$ applies, what is the resulting law of composition?

 For clarity, consider one spatial direction $x$.
-The invariant transport speed
-$k$ means that the distinguished transport lines are
+In such a region, the local transport speed $k$ means that the distinguished transport lines are

 $$
 x = \pm kt.
 $$

-These are the boundaries of the transport cone.
-Any admissible change of frame must preserve them.
+These are the boundaries of the local transport cone.
+Any admissible change of frame within that region must preserve them.

 Assume two frames are related by uniform relative motion along $x$.
 Because the transport background is homogeneous, the change of coordinates must be linear.